milak7888/L28-Coin/docs/MINING_GUIDE.md

 A: Yes!
 Any CPU can mine.
 M3 Ultra works great.

 **Q: How long to mine an entry?**
 A: Random!
-Could be seconds or hours at difficulty 12.
+Could be seconds or hours at Difficulty: 18.

 **Q: Is it profitable?**
 A: Early miners benefit most.
 Only 10% mined, 90% opportunity!